Funding Opportunities

 Alvin Levin Fellowship

-The Alvin Levin Fellowship provides financial assistance to prospective students whose enrollment in the program would enhance the diversity of our intellectual community, based on racial, ethnic, socioeconomic and cultural backgrounds that are currently underrepresented in graduate education.
+The Alvin Levin Fellowship provides financial assistance to prospective students whose enrollment in the program would enhance our intellectual community.
 The fellowship’s objectives reflect Alvin Levin’s long‐term commitment to community organizing and grassroots politics combined with his strong interest in a sustainable environment on a global level.

-The department awards a limited number of teaching assistantships each year for which all students may apply.
-Most often teaching assistantships are assigned to second-year students who have demonstrated proficiency in a particular subject matter.
-Teaching assistants are expected to work a set number of hours per week and are paid a stipend for the semester.
-The primary role of the teaching assistant is to organize instructional resources, and to be available for individual and group tutoring or review sessions during the semester.
+The department awards a limited number of learning assistantships each year for which all students may apply.
+Most often learning assistantships are assigned to second-year students who have demonstrated proficiency in a particular subject matter.
+Learning assistants are assigned a set number of hours based on their class content and size, and paid on an hourly basis.
+The primary role of the learning assistant is to organize instructional resources, and to be available for individual and group tutoring or review sessions during the semester.
 Research assistant opportunities are regularly available and advertised during the academic year, providing students an opportunity to work with department faculty and administration on a paid hourly basis.

 Funding for student research, travel, and other academic experiences